Seated with Christ in Heavenly Places (Eph. 1 v 20-23, 2 v 6-10).

 Our inherited, independent, God-defying life is guilty of unpardonable rebellion (Mt.
 22 v 4-7.
 Lk.
 20 v 9-20).
 It cannot be forgiven.
 Only those whose sin is covered by Jesus dying in their place (Jn.
 1 v 10-14, 29-32, Heb.
 9 v 22-28) will gain his holy resurrected life (Heb.
 10 v 14-25).

-Those who gain a knowledge of God’s grace but reject it are doomed (Lk.
-16 v 22-31, Heb.
-10 v 26-31, 2 Pt.
-2).
-Satan’s self-justifying and glorifying gospel (Mt.
-7 v 20-29) is not just a placebo for the lost but a poisonous medicine that makes their mortal condition terminal.
 The world is now poised on the brink of atomic self-annihilation.
 Not even Satan wants creation to descend into its original formless chaos as a ‘lake of fire’.

-The Father of all life does not kill anyone: god-like supermen choose to be independent of His life and provision (Gen. 3 v 5, Is.
-14 v 12-17).
-A Holy God cannot support any form of injustice (Ezra 8 v 22).
-He must be just and withdraw from it (Gen. 6 v 11-13, 2 Thess.
-2 v 4-12) but the essence of His nature is love.
+The Father of all life does not want anyone to die (Mt.
+18 v 11-14, 1 Tim.
+2 v 4-6) the essence of His nature is love.
 His unfathomable love must offer a way for undecided to repent before they die regardless of the cost to self.

 God so loved the lost that He sent Jesus to die as a human for our sin in our place (Gen. 15 v 12-17, 22 v 15-18, Heb.
 6 v 12-20).
-When the godless life we have inherited from the first Adam dies those promised in ‘marriage’ to Christ (Rom.
-7 v 2-4, Eph.
-1 v 13-23) will be joined to his Father’s life (Acts 2 v 36-40, Rom.
+When the godless life we have inherited dies those promised, as in ‘marriage covenant’, to Christ (Eph.
+1 v 13-23) will be joined to his Father’s family life (Acts 2 v 36-40, Rom.
 5 v 17-21 to 7 v 4, Col. 2 v 2-19).
 His promised new man would fulfil the Holy Spirit’s tests of holiness (Gen. 3 v 14-15, Lk.
 4 v 1, 13, 22 v 53, Jn.
 10 v 17-18).

 God’s Second Adam would be a human descended from the first Adam’s God-breathed life from before he sinned (Heb.
 2 v 14-18).
 He was conceived by a virgin through God’s breath of life (Gen. 2 v 7, Lk.
 1 v 26-35) as stated in 1 Timothy 2 v 12-15.